sircharlo/meeting-media-manager/docs/_posts/2013-01-07-present-media.md

 #### Initial configuration: JWMMF

-Enable the media presentation mode button.
+Enable the "Present media on an external monitor or in a separate window" option.

-Enable and configure OBS Studio compatibility mode with the port and password information configured in the previous step.
-Configure which scene is the media window scene from OBS, and which will be the default camera scene that will be activated when media presentation mode starts.
+Enable and configure OBS Studio compatibility mode, using the port and password information configured in the OBS Studio configuration step.
+Configure which scene is set up as the media window scene in OBS, and which scene should be the default view that will be activated when media presentation mode starts.

 #### Starting the meeting

 Start the Zoom meeting, and move the secondary Zoom meeting window to the external monitor.
 Make it fullscreen if desired.
 This is where any remote meeting participants will be displayed for the congregation to see.

 Once the Zoom meeting is being displayed on the external monitor, open JWMMF.
-Sync media if necessary, and enter media presentation mode by clicking the ▶️ (play) button on the main screen of JWMMF, or <kbd>Alt</kbd> <kbd>D</kbd>.
 The media presentation window will automatically open on top of Zoom on the external monitor.
+Sync media if necessary, and enter media controller mode by clicking the ▶️ (play) button on the main screen of JWMMF, or <kbd>Alt</kbd> <kbd>D</kbd>.

 Enable the Kingdom Hall video feed (<kbd>Alt</kbd> <kbd>V</kbd>), and spotlight the Kingdom Hall video feed if necessary so that Zoom participants see the Kingdom Hall stage.
 Unmute the Kingdom Hall audio feed in Zoom (<kbd>Alt</kbd> <kbd>A</kbd>).
 It should not be necessary to disable the video or audio feed in Zoom for the duration of the meeting.